 Term Description Channel A channel consists of a single unidirectional or bidirectional path for sending and/or receiving signals.
-In the Cisco IPICS solution, a channel represents one LMR gateway port that maps to a conventional radio physical radio frequency (RF) channel.
+In the Cisco IPICS solution, a channel represents one LMR gateway port that maps to a conventional radio physical radio frequency channel.
 Note If a name, or label, has been configured in the server for the PTT button, that name displays in the channel area as part of the PTT button on the PMC.
 In this area, you may also see certain background text colors to uniquely identify a channel and a type indication for the channel, such as channel, VTG or 2-way.
 Direct Two-way Channel A PMC direct two-way channel directly connects two PMC users.
 Both of the PMC users must be online to engage in this direct, point-to-point connection.
 The channel type for this channel displays as 2-way.
-For more information, see the "Communicating with PMC Users via Direct Two-Way Channels" section on page 4-28.
-Direct Dial Channel A PMC direct dial channel supports the use of direct, point-to-point connections that enable a PMC user to directly dial a phone number that is connected via the PSTN or an IP phone that is reachable via the customer network.
-The channel type for this channel displays as direct dial.
-For more information, see the "Communicating with Phone Users via Direct Dial Channels" section on page 4-30.
+For more information, see the "Communicating with PMC Users via Direct Two-Way Channels" section on page 4-29.

-Table 3-2Cisco IPICS Terminology
+Table 3-2 Cisco IPICS Terminology